scipy-conference/scipy_proceedings/papers/david_pugh/paper.rst

 Finally, given some data, estimation of the model's structural parameters (i.e., :math:`\alpha,\ \delta,\ \sigma,\ n,\ g,\ s`) requires solving a non-linear, constrained optimization problem.
 Typical input to algorithms for solving non-linear programs is the Jacobian of the objective function with respect to the parameters being estimated.
 The Hessian of the objective function is also needed for computing standard errors of the parameter estimates.
 Structural estimation of the parameters of the model allows me to demonstrate the use of non-linear optimization algorithms as well as how to compute the Jacobian and Hessian matrices of the objective function.

-In addition to the various generic numerical methods that can be demonstrated in a computational solution to the Solow growth model, solving the model computationally allows me to demonstrate a particular Python workflow that I have found to be useful in a wide variety of scientific computing applications:
+In addition to the various generic numerical methods that can be demonstrated by a numerically solving the Solow growth model, the model allows me to demonstrate a particular Python workflow that I have found to useful in a wide variety of scientific computing applications.

 1. Specify the original problem symbolically using SymPy.
 Use Sympy to compute relevant Jacobians and Hessians and then convert them into vectorized functions that are NumPy aware.
-2. Solve the functional equations, root-finding, and optimization problems using various SciPy routines.
+2. Solve the functional equations, root-finding, and/or optimization problems using various SciPy routines.
 3. Finally, conduct data analysis and generate publication-ready graphics using Matplotlib, Pandas, and Statsmodels.

 Course outline